 Students that successfully complete the class will learn about a number of different topics that will be covered in more detail in Veterinary School and Veterinary Technical Programs.
 These include the musculoskeletal system, endocrinology, reproduction, neuroscience, evolution, medical case studies, shelter medicine, reproduction, and various canine diseases.
 Emphasis also will be placed on the various roles of dogs in society as well as social problems.

-- The Dog Class will also be offered in the Fall semester (August 24TH-December 7TH) and registration for the Fall will begin in June
+- The Dog Class will also be offered in the Summer semester of 2023 (runs May 15TH-August 11TH) and registration for the Summer term will begin in March.

 This is a 3 credit class.
 For non-University of Florida students, the tuition rate is $1,101.21 ($367.07 per credit hour).
 This price includes all UF fees as well as all of the fees to use the HonorLock Service for the three tests.
 All reading material will be provided within the class and no additional textbooks are required.